 At times I felt a bit of menace from Mandelbrot, as when he was repeatedly asking that we not bill the movie as being about infinity.
 I felt some anxiety that he might somehow do something against us if we didn’t accede.
 He has, one imagines, a wide range of influences.
 What was going on here was that I was sensing the presence of the stinger at the tip of the Mandelbrot set.
 A stinger so fine as to be all but invisible, a stinger that, as he grew somewhat agitated, was twitching with rapid movements that made it yet harder to see.
 But nevertheless I could feel its whizzing passages though the air near me.
 Palpable menace.

-But it was kind of fun.
-I certainly didn’t bear him any grudge.
-This guy totally changed the way I see the world, and in a good way.
+But I will say that, with his discovery of fractals, Mandelbrot totally changed the way I see the world, and in a good way.